Guides Guide

 {block name='product_description'}{/block} {* removed from tabs *}

-Blank pageSmarty syntax errorCheck var/logs/
+Blank pageSmarty syntax errorCheck var/logs/ first, always

 Template not foundWrong path or missing parent: prefixVerify path mirrors parent exactly

-CSS not appliedCache or specificity issueClear cache, check priority in DevTools
+CSS not applyingCache or specificityClear cache, then check priority/layer in DevTools

-Double-encoded HTMLAuto-escaping pre-escaped contentUse {$var nofilter}
+Double-encoded HTMLAuto-escaping already-escaped content{$var nofilter}

-• Custom child-only files — completely unaffected.
+• Custom child-only files — completely untouched.

 Loading...